Michael Hurley, The Unholy Modal Rounders, Jeffrey Fredericks & The Clamtones “Have Moicy!”

 A collaborative and joyous meeting of out-there minds, the founders of freak-folk hadn’t lost a touch of steam by 1976.
 Michael Hurley, known by fans as Snocko (see his official homepage), was a Folkways recording artist while Peter Stampfel was one half of the Holy Modal Rounders, Steve Weber absent from these sessions.
 This would be Jeffrey Fredericks and the Clamtones’ first official recording but all were essentially part of the Rounders family, and best of all, Have Moicy! is merely a gateway into the fine solo recordings of all the artists involved.

-Stampfel’s numbers drive with clawhammer banjo, washboard and ratchet percussion, and unconcerned fiddle and mandolin leads.
-Half the other songs are electrified with pre-Meat Puppets unaffected treble licks and interlocking rhythms.
+Stampfel’s numbers drive with clawhammer banjo, washboard and ratchety percussion, an unconcerned fiddle and mandolin leads.
+Half the songs are electrified with pre-Meat Puppets unaffected treble licks in interlocking rhythms.
 The players never fill too much space, giving each instrument enough breathing room to act as genuine ear candy.
 The band somehow converges to create a clean renegade folk constantly teetering on the edge of chaos.
 Some undefinable bit of magic holds it all together.
 The tunes have unserious and silly lyrics but are never overtly comical or embarrassing, just fun, unpretentious, and honest folk music.

 It’s impossible to pick two standout tracks from such a solid lineup.
 If you like what you hear, don’t delay in grabbing the 1992 reissue or the mp3 download, you won’t be disappointed.
 Every tune is positively great, and for the initiated, few other records will bring as much cheer.